Robert VanderLaan

-Robert "Robbie" VanderLaan (c.
-1930-November 1, 2015) was a former majority leader of the Michigan State Senate.
+Robert "Robbie" VanderLaan (June 4, 1930 – November 1, 2015) was a former majority leader of the Michigan State Senate.
 A Republican, he ran to replace Gerald Ford as representative for Michigan's 5th congressional district in a 1974 special election, but was defeated by Democrat Richard Vander Veen.
 It was seen as a stunning upset; VanderLaan had previously never lost an election and the district had long been considered a Republican stronghold.
 He served in the Senate for 20 years in total; after retirement he joined Democrat Bobby Crim in forming a lobbying firm; he also had a career as a lawyer.